tum-pbs/pbdl-book/supervised-arch.md

 height: 200px
 name: arch06-fno
 ---
 Spatial convolutions (left, kernel in orange) and frequency processing in FNOs (right, coverage of dense layer in yellow).
-Not only do FNOs scale less well in 3D (**6th** instead of 5th power), their constant is also proportional to the domain size, and hence typically larger for FNOs.
+Not only do FNOs scale less well in 3D (**6th** instead of 5th power), their scaling constant is also proportional to the domain size, and hence typically larger.
 ```

 Unfortunately, they're not well suited for higher dimensional problems: Moving from two to three dimensions increases the size of the frequencies to be handled to $M^3$.
 For the dense layer, this means $M^6$ parameters, a cubic increase.
 For convolutions, there's no huge difference in 2D: